ludwig-ai/ludwig-docs/docs/developer_guide/add_a_combiner.md

 In this guide we'll outline how to extend Ludwig by adding a new combiner, using the `transformer` combiner as a template.
 To add a new combiner:

-1. Define a dataclass to represent the combiner schema.
+1. Define a pydantic model class to represent the combiner schema.
 2. Create a new combiner class inheriting from `ludwig.combiners.Combiner` or one of its subclasses.
 3. Allocate all layers and state in the `__init__` method.
 4. Implement your combiner's forward pass in `def forward(self, inputs: Dict):`.